hyperledger/toc/project-incubation-exit.md

-Hyperledger has defined a [lifecycle](./project-lifecycle.md) for its projects but this definition does not specify in any detail what it takes for a project to be able to transition from the *Incubation* phase to the *Active* phase.
+Hyperledger has defined a [lifecycle](./project-lifecycle.md) for its projects but this definition does not specify in any detail what it takes for a project to be able to transition from the *Incubation* phase to the *Graduated* phase.

-This document is meant to fill this gap by defining a set of criteria to be considered before moving a project from *Incubation* to *Active*.
+This document is meant to fill this gap by defining a set of criteria to be considered before moving a project from *Incubation* to *Graduated*.

-It is important to note that *Active* in this case refers to the project itself rather than its product and it is therefore more about the maturity of process than the maturity of the product or General Availability (GA).
+It is important to note that *Graduated* in this case refers to the project itself rather than its product and it is therefore more about the maturity of process than the maturity of the product or General Availability (GA).

 For this reason this document defines two sets of exit criteria.
-The first one is made of requirements expected to be met by all projects before moving to *Active*.
+The first one is made of requirements expected to be met by all projects before moving to *Graduated*.
 The second set lists examples of additional requirements typically defined at the onset of the project as goals to be met to exit *Incubation*.
 These are expected to be documented in a [Proposal for a Hyperledger Improvement Project (HIP)](https://hyperledger.github.io/hyperledger-hip/) Because not all projects have the same goals, the importance of each criteria and the exact definition of this second set of criteria may vary from one project to another.
-Ultimately the TSC is responsible for determining whether a project deserves to move to *Active* or not and this decision does not need to be solely based on these exit criteria.
+Ultimately the TSC is responsible for determining whether a project deserves to move to *Graduated* or not and this decision does not need to be solely based on these exit criteria.
 The purpose of these exit criteria is to help the TSC in its decision process by informing its members of key aspects of the project.